-The purpose of this section is to describe the preferred methods (and discuss any alternatives) to be used to deal with waste streams and outline their impacts, and highlight opportunities for efficient use or reuse of resources/by products.
+The purpose of this section is to describe the preferred methods (and discuss any alternatives) to be used to deal with waste streams and outline their impacts, and highlight opportunities for efficient use or reuse of resources / by products.
 The full description of the magnitude and nature of impacts on particular environmental values due to the management of waste should be provided in the relevant sections of Part 4 of the EIS.

-This section defines environmental protection objectives; identifies potential waste impacts; examines practical alternative control measures and recommends mitigation strategies for the Project.
+This section defines and describes the objectives and measures as required by the introductory part of this section 4 with particular reference to the specific matters mentioned in this section.
 It should describe how nominated quantitative standards and indicators may be achieved for waste management, and how the achievement of the objectives will be monitored, audited and managed.